Statistical Effort Modelling of Game Resource Localisation Attacks: Instantiation and Experimental Evaluation

-The \emph{rapid} dump selection approach chooses random dump subsets where consecutive dumps are at most $t$ seconds apart, with $t$ as a configurable parameter.
+\hypertarget{sec:atk-strategies:subsec:dumpselection:par:rapid}{\paragraph{Rapid Dump Selection}} The \emph{rapid} dump selection approach chooses random dump subsets where consecutive dumps are at most $t$ seconds apart, with $t$ as a configurable parameter.
 This models an attacker who performs pruning steps quickly, for instance assuming a dynamic encoding and aiming to maximise the number of dumps collected between encoding parameter changes. \\

 When combining these dump selection approaches with the \emph{paced} dump collection approach in the first experiment set, we exhaustively simulate all selected dump sequences, excluding those too short for a given localisation strategy.
 In contrast, the \emph{fast} dump collection approach used in the other experiments yields substantially more dumps and, consequently, many more valid sequences.
 We hence cap the number of selected sequences at 1000 per simulated attack, game version, and sequence length.